jlcarr/LeetCode/README.md

 - **Memory**: 31.7 MB
 - **Solution**: Since the array is sorted, we can use a cumulative sum to keep track of elements less than, and compute the sum of elements greater than a given element, and therefore compute the absolute values easily without negatives.

+### Problem 1700
+- **Name**: Number of Students Unable to Eat Lunch
+- **Runtime**: 46 ms
+- **Memory**: 16.48 MB
+- **Solution**: Since we have only a small number of students and sandwiches we can perform the simulation feasibly.
+Go through iterations of the who student queue, and see if the size of the student queue and sandwich stack has changed.

 ### Problem 1704
 - **Name**: Determine if String Halves Are Alike
 - **Runtime**: 61 ms